-On Wednesday afternoon, the House passed the USA Freedom Act by large margins 383 to 88.
+On Wednesday afternoon, the House passed the USA Freedom Act by the large margin of 383 to 88.
 What happens now—specifically, what the Senate will do—is anyone's guess.

 The bill, authored by Wisconsin Republican Congressman Jim Sensenbrenner and New York Democrat Jerry Nadler, would replace the existing phone dragnet operated under Section 215 of the PATRIOT Act.
 Currently, the NSA aims to obtain the records of all American's phone calls every day, and holds on to those records for five years, querying under limited circumstances.
 Under the USA Freedom Act, telephone providers would instead hold onto the records, and the government would submit queries on individual accounts to get daily data on ingoing and outgoing calls and connected accounts.